Overview

 A unified schema

-There are key differences in how geometries and other feature properties are represented in GeoJSON and GeoParquet.
-In Overture's schema design, we follow the GeoJSON specification and encode geometry objects as human-readable Point, LineString, Polygon, and MultiPolygon types.
-A feature in GeoJSON consists of a single geometry object accompanied by a set of properties represented as key-value pairs.
+There are key differences in how geometries and other feature properties are represented in our schema design and how they are represented in the GeoParquet files we deliver to our users.
+In Overture's schema design, we encode geometry objects as human-readable Point, LineString, Polygon, and MultiPolygon types.
+A feature consists of a single geometry object accompanied by a set of properties represented as key-value pairs.

 This same feature can be represented as a single row in a GeoParquet file, with the geometry in one column — encoded as Well-Known Binary (WKB) or native arrow-encoded coordinate columns format — and other feature properties filling out additional columns in the file.